time-loop/clickup-projen/README.md

 NEW_APP="my-new-cdk-app"
 mkdir "$NEW_APP"
 cd "$NEW_APP"
-projen new --from @time-loop/clickup-projen clickupcdk_clickupcdktypescriptapp
+npx projen new --from @time-loop/clickup-projen clickupcdk_clickupcdktypescriptapp
 GITHUB_OWNER="time-loop"
 gh repo create --private --push --source=. "$GITHUB_OWNER/$NEW_APP"
 ```